docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

     other@example.com|{SHA512-CRYPT}$6$someOtherHashValueHere
 ```

+### Persistence

 Thereafter, we need persistence for our data.
-We will write a `PersistentVolumeClaim`.

 ```yaml
 ---